pcubillos/pyratbay/docs/api.rst

     Parameters
     ----------
     abundances: 2D float iterable
-        Species mol-mixing-fraction array of shape [nlayers,nmol].
+        Species volume mixing fraction, of shape [nlayers,nmol].
     species: 1D string iterable
         Species names.
     molfile: String
         A molecules file with the species info.
+If None, use pyratbay's default molecules.dat file.
+    mass: 1D float ndarray
+        The mass for each one of the species (g mol-1).
+        If not None, this variable takes precedence over molfile.

     Returns
     -------